 Limitations and When Not to Use Claude Skills

-Custom Claude skills are not the right solution for every marketing operations problem.
+Custom Skills are not the right solution for every marketing operations problem.
 Some tasks are better handled by dashboards, scheduled reports, or manual analysis.
-Understanding when not to use a Claude skill saves time and avoids building tools that don't get adopted.
+Understanding when not to build a Skill saves time and avoids building tools that don't get adopted.

 When Dashboards Are Better

-If the same question gets asked every day by the same people, build a dashboard instead of a Claude skill.
+If the same question gets asked every day by the same people, build a dashboard instead of a Skill.
 Dashboards are better for:

 • Daily performance monitoring (today's spend, conversion rate, cost per lead)